Tickets

 ACCESSIBILITY

-The museum is accessible and has stepless entrances, lifts and wheelchair-accessible toilets.
+The museum ensures accessibility with stepless entrances, lifts and wheelchair-accessible toilets.
 Wheelchairs are available on request.
 Guide dogs are welcome.

 Should you require assistance – for example with access or finding your way around the building – our staff will be happy to help.